Local SEO – How to Optimize Your Google My Business Listing

 Steps to Google My Business Listing Optimization for Highest Exposure

-#1.
 Google My Business listing has now a description area.
 The description text area can cater up to 750 characters.
 A business can promote why their business is unique and why people should try their products and services.
 You can also leverage the text box and enter highly targeted keywords for more optimized business description.

 The best approach in optimizing a GMB listing is to fill out all information asked including the date where the store is first opened, hours, and payments accepted.

-#3.
 Another option a user can engage in a business’ GMB listing is to answer quick questions under the “Know this place” area.
 People can post questions and can also answer published questions.
 Business or listing owners are also able to answer questions.

-- Promoting events – a webinar, a seminar with an option to add the event’s date and time.
-Registration link or more events info can also be added as the CTA button.
+- Promote events – a webinar or seminar can be listed with an option to add the event’s date and time.
+“Registration link” or “More Event Info” can also be added as the CTA button.